-Toby Lee is Assistant Professor in the Department of Cinema Studies.
+Toby Lee is Associate Professor in the Department of Cinema Studies.
 She holds a PhD in Anthropology and Film & Visual Studies from Harvard University, an MPhil in Modern Greek Literature from Oxford University, and a BA in Anthropology and Modern Greek Studies from Columbia University.

-A practicing artist, she works across a variety of media including video, installation, performance and drawing.
-Her work has been been exhibited at the Locarno Film Festival, Ann Arbor Film Festival, Anthology Film Archives, Museum of the Moving Image (NYC), and the 2014 Whitney Biennial.
+A practicing artist, she works across a variety of media including film, video, installation, and drawing.
+Her work has been been exhibited at the Locarno Film Festival, Ann Arbor Film Festival, Camden International Film Festival, Thessaloniki Documentary Festival, Anthology Film Archives, Museum of the Moving Image (NYC), and the 2014 Whitney Biennial, among other venues.
 At Harvard, she was a member of the Sensory Ethnography Lab.